ivch/go15/README.md

 - `cd cli && go build -o app`
 - `./app`

-## Build Linux binary on any platform
+## Build Linux binary on any platform with docker
 - run `make`
 - `app` binary is placed in the `/cli`